WeirtyLagomme/rvsh/README.md

 # rvsh

-UTT 2019 - LO14 project : linux vms manager.
+UTT 2019 - LO14 project : linux virtual network manager.

 ## Basic usage

-You either use the **connect mode** to connect to the virtual network as a normal user :
+You can either use the **connect mode** to connect to the virtual network as a normal user :

 ```shell
 nvsh -connect <vm_name> <username>